-The City of Oshkosh's Department of Community Development is the lead agency responsible for administering the programs covered by the 2010-2014 Consolidated Plan and the 2012 Action Plan.
+The City of Oshkosh's Department of Community Development is the lead agency responsible for administering the programs covered by the 2010-2014 Consolidated Plan and the 2013 Action Plan.
 The Department of Community Development sub-contracts with public service providers individually and through the Public Service Consortium.
 Staff from these individual agencies is responsible for administering their own programs and reporting required information to the Department of Community Development.
 One such provider is the Oshkosh/Winnebago County Housing Authority which provides administrative services related to the Homebuyer Assistance Program.
-As part of the Public Service Consortium, the subrecipient is contracted/required to provide quarterly reports to show progress during the administration of their program, which is then reported to the City.

-In order to keep Oshkosh residents familiar with the CDBG program and to ensure compliance with program and comprehensive planning requirements, City staff provides a 15 day public comment period and presents the annual CAPER to the Plan Commission and Common Council.
-These meetings are broadcast on the local cable access television station.
-It is done to show success stories for the program year and to familiarize the Plan Commission, Common Council and television audience with the CDBG program.
+In order to keep Oshkosh residents familiar with the CDBG program and to ensure compliance with program and comprehensive planning requirements, City staff provides a 15 day public comment period and presents the annual CAPER to the Plan Commission.
+The meeting is broadcast on the local cable access television station.
+It is done to show success stories for the program year and to familiarize the Plan Commission and television audience with the CDBG program.
 Additionally, mass mailings and discussions on Oshkosh Community Access Television will be conducted to showcase the rehabilitation programs.

 In the development of this plan, applications are solicited for non-public service projects.
-A public informational meeting is held in early November at the Oshkosh Seniors Center to present the estimated Annual Plan for the coming program year along with the Capital Improvements Program.
+A public informational meeting is held in early November at City Hall to present the estimated Annual Plan for the coming program year.
 This meeting also serves to answer questions and solicit comments.
 The estimated Annual Plan for the next program year is then presented to the Plan Commission during a regularly scheduled meeting and a recommendation is forwarded to the Common Council, who in turn approves, denies or modifies the recommended CDBG allocations for the next program year.